TungstenTransformation/MicrosoftOCR/Readme.md

 ## How it works
-In KTM and KTA runtime.
-Kofax Transformation performs OCR on demand, either when Text Classification is required or when a locator needs text.
+In Tungsten Transformation and TotalAgility runtime.
+Tungsten Transformation performs OCR on demand, either when Text Classification is required or when a locator needs text.
-This script runs in the event **Document_BeforeClassify**, which occurs before KT ever tries to OCR the document.
+This script runs in the event **Document_BeforeClassify**, which occurs before Transformation ever tries to OCR the document.
 The script checks if you named a profile "Microsoft OCR".
 If so, it sends each page of the document to Microsoft and copies the words and coordinates into the XDocument.
 The XDocument now has an OCR layer called "Microsoft OCR", which will be used by the classifiers and locators - OCR won't be called again with another document.
-In Project Builder or Design Studio, pressing F4 performs OCR with the built-in engines.
-To force it to use Microsoft OCR, press F5 (Classify) to send the document to Microsoft.
+In Project Builder or Transformation Designer, pressing F4 performs OCR with the built-in engines.
+To force it to use Microsoft OCR, press F5 (Classify) to send the document to Microsoft, or select the correct class in the class-true and press F6 (Extract) if you have an Excraction Group only project.

 # How to use Microsoft Document Intelligence with Tables
 * Add a table locator to any class, configure your table model.